DagHemberg/pAut.g8/README.md

   def solve(data: List[String]) = ???
 ```

-The Problem class extends `App`, meaning each Part object becomes its own runnable program -- simply type `run` in the sbt console and select which problem to solve.
+The Problem class extends `App`, meaning each `PartX` object becomes its own runnable program -- simply type `run` in the sbt shell and select which problem to solve.

 `(13, 2017)(1)` represents the day, year and part of the problem which the program is attempting to solve -- so the example above would represent the first part of the problem published on December 13, 2017.